 - Freshly ground black pepper

-- Prepare the pizza dough up until the point when you are ready to roll it out and bake (if making Weeknight Whole Wheat Pizza Crust, you can find the directions here.)
+- Prepare the pizza dough up until the point when you are ready to roll it out and bake (here are the directions for my Whole Wheat Pizza Crust).

 - Place a rack in the top-most position of your oven and preheat the oven to 500 degrees F (if using a pizza stone, preheat the stone also).
 If your oven does not heat this high, preheat to the highest possible setting.